workleap/wl-idp-docs-hub/docs/joining-the-hub.md

 # Joining the hub

-To include your library documentation in Workleap's IDP hub, follow these steps.
+To include your library documentation in Workleap's Frontend Platform hub, follow these steps.

 ## Create your Retype website